-Artificial Intelligence is defined as, “the theory and development of computer systems able to perform tasks that normally requires human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
+Artificial Intelligence is defined as, “the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
 Artificial Intelligence will alter the enablement space through artificial augmentation and enhancement of processes currently performed solely through human input.
 Cost and efficiency are just a few of the touchstones AI will build upon to achieve increased accuracy and consistency across the enablement playing field.
 Utilizing technology as a part of your sales enablement strategy is crucial to maximizing the benefits of sales enablement for both sales teams and organizations.
-This is because technology has the ability to provide a wide range of benefits, including increased efficiency and productivity, improved communication and collaboration, enhanced access to rapid access relevant information and resources, and enhanced data tracking and analysis.
+This is because technology can provide a wide range of benefits, including increased efficiency and productivity, improved communication and collaboration, enhanced access to rapid access relevant information and resources, and enhanced data tracking and analysis.

 It is difficult to predict exactly how AI will change the training industry in the upcoming years because it is constantly evolving.
 AI algorithms and platforms are rapidly enhancing all aspects of business and will be applied in a variety of ways that we haven’t even tapped into yet.
 AI will inevitably be useful in enablement by analyzing large amounts of data, incomprehensible to any human salesperson.